 At the moment, the biggest pollutants are the gases that are released with the belches and farts of ruminants.
 The sheer number of livestock on this planet (60% of all mammals on the planet at this time) combined with the very limited diet these animals are fed, causes a very high amount of methane being released into the atmosphere.
 A gas that is about 30 times more efficient in retaining heat than CO2.
 And heat-retaining gasses in the atmosphere are the reason for global warming.

 Animal substances in particular contribute the most to global warming:

 'Cradle to gate environmental impact index per kg of material.'
 Table by Global Fashion Agenda, 2017.

 For the sheep to graze a lot of land is needed.
 Pastures to be precise.
 Land use is important, among other things, because intensive agriculture comes at the expense of biodiversity.
 Another reason why it’s a shame that so much land is needed for wool production is because otherwise this land could possibly be used for sustainable farming.

 The chart by Milieu Centraal states that wool has a "small impact" on water stress.
 This doesn’t automatically mean that little water is needed for wool production.
 Water stress simply shows the relationship between water use and water scarcity in an area.
 In a dry area, therefore, high water stress occurs faster.

 Less water is needed for the production of wool than for growing non-organic cotton, for example.
-(That’s why at Shop Like You Give a Damn you also see a lot of GOTS-certified cotton garments.)
+(That’s why in our online department store you'll also find a lot of GOTS-certified cotton garments.)
 Nevertheless, wool production requires huge amounts of water because the sheep must drink, their food needs water, and the wool must be washed and processed.
 And it gets worse.